-- (b) In addition to the duties of an RN2, an employee at this level will perform the following duties in accordance with practice settings and patient or client groups: - (i) Duties of a Clinical Nurse consultant will substantially include, but are not confined to: - providing leadership and role modelling, in collaboration with others including the Nurse manager and the Nurse educator, particularly in the areas of action research and quality assurance programs; - staff and patient/client education; - staff selection, management, development and appraisal; - participating in policy development and implementation; - acting as a consultant on request in the employee's own area of proficiency; for the purpose of facilitating the provision of quality nursing care; - delivering direct and comprehensive nursing care to a specific group of patients or clients with complex nursing care needs, in a particular area of nursing practice within a practice setting;
+In addition to the duties of an RN2, an employee at this level will perform the following duties in accordance with practice settings and patient or client groups:

+Duties of a Clinical Nurse Consultant will substantially include, but are not confined to:

+- Providing leadership and role modelling, in collaboration with others including the Nurse Manager and the Nurse Educator, particularly in the areas of action research and quality assurance programs; - Staff and patient/client education; staff selection, management, development and appraisal; Participating in policy development and implementation; - Acting as a consultant on request in the employee's own area of proficiency for the purpose of facilitating the provision of quality nursing care; - Delivering direct and comprehensive nursing care to a specific group of patients or clients with complex nursing care needs, in a particular area of nursing practice within a practice setting; - Coordinating, and ensuring the maintenance of standards of the nursing care of a specific group or population of patients or clients within a practice setting; and - Coordinating or managing nursing or multidisciplinary service teams providing acute nursing and community services.

-- coordinating, and ensuring the maintenance of standards of the nursing care of a specific group or population of patients or clients within a practice setting; and - coordinating or managing nursing or multidisciplinary service teams providing acute nursing and community services. - (ii) Duties of a Nurse manager will substantially include, but are not confined to: - providing leadership and role modelling, in collaboration with others Including the Clinical nurse consultant and the Nurse educator, particularly in the areas of action research and quality assurance programs; - staff selection and education; - allocation and rostering of staff; - occupational health; - initiation and evaluation of research related to staff and resource management; - participating in policy development and implementation; - acting as a consultant on request in the employee's own area of proficiency (for the purpose of facilitating the provision of quality nursing care); - being accountable for the management of human and material resources within a specified span of control, including the development and evaluation of staffing methodologies; and - managing financial matters, budget preparation and cost control in respect of nursing within that span of control. - (iii) Duties of a Nurse educator will substantially include, but are not confined to: - providing leadership and role modelling, in collaboration with others including the Clinical nurse consultant and the Nurse manager, particularly in the areas of action research; - implementation and evaluation of staff education and development programs; - staff selection; - implementation and evaluation of patient or client education programs; - participating in policy development and implementation;
+Duties of a Nurse Manager will substantially include, but are not confined to:

+- Providing leadership and role modelling, in collaboration with others including the Clinical Nurse Consultant and the Nurse Educator, particularly in the areas of action research and quality assurance programs; - Staff selection and education; allocation and rostering of staff; - Occupational health; - Initiation and evaluation of research related to staff and resource management; - Participating in policy development and implementation; - Acting as a consultant on request in the employee's own area of proficiency (for the purpose of facilitating the provision of quality nursing care); - Being accountable for the management of human and material resources within a specified span of control, including the development and evaluation of staffing methodologies; and - Managing financial matters, budget preparation and cost control in respect of nursing within that span of control.

+Dulies of a Nurse Educator will substantially include, but are not confined to:

+- Providing leadership and role modelling, in collaboration with others including the Clinical Nurse Consultant and the Nurse Manager, particularly in the areas of action research; - Implementation and evaluation of staff education and development programs;